kubernetes-retired/kube-batch/README.md

 ## Overall Architecture

-The following figure describes the overall architecture and scope of `kube-batch`; the out-of-scope part is going to be handled by other projects, e.g. [Volcano](http://github.com/volcano-sh/volcano)
+The following figure describes the overall architecture and scope of `kube-batch`; the out-of-scope part is going to be handled by other projects.

 ![kube-batch](doc/images/kube-batch.png)